-Historical voting guides: 2020 (San Francisco and California), 2016 (San Francisco and California plus combined June election edition), 2014 (San Francisco and California), and 2012 (San Francisco and California).
+Historical voting guides: 2022 (San Francisco November, San Francisco June, and California), 2020 (San Francisco and California), 2016 (San Francisco and California plus combined June election edition), 2014 (San Francisco and California), and 2012 (San Francisco and California).

 Browse all politics posts on I Thought He Came With You.